zengjiahui-ac/zengjiahui-ac.github.io/_pages/about.md

 As a student with a multidisciplinary background in Mathematics and Artificial Intelligence, strong foundations in research and leadership roles, I am keen on exploring opportunities that can deepen my understanding of Generative AI.

-I am actively seeking MPhil or PhD programs where I can use my expertise for technological advancement, integrating AI into real-world applications.

 <a href="https://1drv.ms/b/s!AoP3c6HrNVOLgacCzg33i-YQDyD6mA?e=qgjgtD">My CV</a>

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->